Kandyan period: Late Kandyan period (1760–1815)

 Sri Vikrama Rajasinha was the last monarch to rule Sri Lanka.
 After he was captured by the British in 1815 it ended the history of Sri Lankan self governed monarchical rule.
 During his reign, he completed the Dalada Maligawa Temple by building the Paththirippuwa.
 He also built the Kandy Lake.

 He also donated more lands to Dalada Maligawa and the King gave high prominence to Dalada Perahara.
 Sri Vickrama Rajasinha embraced Buddhism and did sacrifices to the Tooth Relic of Buddha.
 Several ministers under the king conspired against him.
 They actively provided intelligence to the British Empire.
 On 14 February 1815, a British division entered Kandy and took possession of the city.
 Several of the ministers signed the Kandyan Convention which was an agreement for the deposition of Sri Vikrama Rajasinha and ceding of the Kingdom's territory to British rule.
 There were twelve signatories to the Kandyan Convention signed in the following languages: four signed in Tamil, three, in Tamil and Sinhalese and four, in Sinhalese.
 This act effectively ended the Sovereignty of the Kandy Nayakar Dynasty.
 The king was captured by the British and send to Madurai as a prisoner.
 The signing of the convention is known as the greatest act of traitorship in Sri Lankan history.

+Vannimai were feudal land divisions ruled by Vanniar chiefs south of the Jaffna peninsula in northern Sri Lanka.
+Pandara Vanniyan allied with the Kandy Nayakars led a rebellion against the British and Dutch colonial powers in Sri Lanka in 1802.
+He was able to liberate Mullaitivu and other parts of northern Vanni from Dutch rule.
+In 1803, Pandara Vanniyan was defeated by the British and Vanni came under British rule.
+During the Napoleonic Wars, fearing that French control of the Netherlands might deliver Sri Lanka to the French, Great Britain occupied the coastal areas of the island (which they called Ceylon) with little difficulty in 1795-96.
+Two years later, in 1798, the Kandyan king, Sri Rajadhi Rajasinha died of a fever.
+Following his death, a nephew of Rajadhi Rajasinha, eighteen-year-old Kannasamy, was crowned.
+The young king, now named Sri Vikrama Rajasinha, faced a British invasion in 1803 but successfully retaliated.
+The First Kandyan War ended in a stalemate.